makise-homura/rumia/README.md

 following (Note: it's not the time between start of each shot, so actual period time is equal to time consumed by one shot and this delay).

+* `SSH_OPTS` should be a bunch of additional options passed to each call to `ssh` command.
+Used primarily for setting timeouts.

 All variables are set using generic BASH syntax, e.g. no spaces should be between variable name, "=" sign, and variable value; values containing spaces must be enclosed in double or single quotes; BASH variable substitutions